Kisekae Set System: Community

 The modern KiSS community on the internet resembles the dolling community with which there is a degree of overlap, though the two are distinct and each is protective of its own art.
 However, since KiSS art is more specialized the KiSS community is centralized around the largest archive of dolls on the internet, the BiG KiSS Page.
 Unfortunately in recent years bandwidth costs have forced the BKP to allow most doll downloads by subscription only, which has had negative impacts on the size of the active community.

+In 2014 the BiG KiSS Page removed the requirement for subscriptions.
+In 2025, using Webswing server technology that can run Java applications in a web browser, online browser access to run all KiSS sets on the BKP and other web sites such as the World KiSS Project is available through Kisekae UltraKiss.